Isangeles/fire/README.md

 The name of a user directory is used as a unique user ID.

-The user configuration file contains a password and list of game characters controlled by the user.
+The user configuration file contains a password and list of flags for game characters controlled by the user.

 Example user configuration:
 ```
 pass:asd123!
-chars:player_asd#1;player_asd#2
+char-flags:userAsdChar1;userAsdChar2
 ```
 Check documentation for a detailed description of the user directory.
 ## Configuration